 - 3. Click Next to continue. - 4.
 Step 2 reflects the choice you make in step 1.
 If you clicked "Select existing cluster", the Traffic Manager presents a list of discovered Traffic Manager instances and clusters.

-FIGURE 12 Select an existing Traffic Manager cluster to join
+FIGURE 9 Select an existing Traffic Manager cluster to join Cluster Joining wizard, step 2 of 5

 If you clicked "Manually specify host/port", enter your hostname and port number in the boxes provided.